Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Introduction

-To understand the frequency dependence of the spintronic response of an N$|$F$|$N trilayer, a theoretical description of the whole system, rather than of its separate components, is essential.
-That spintronic effects in an N$|$F$|$N trilayer at finite driving frequency $\omega$ differ from those in the {\it dc} limit has its origin in the frequency dependence of magnon transport through the magnetic insulator F \cite{Reiss2021-em}.
+The frequency dependence of spintronic effects in an N$|$F$|$N trilayer has its origin in the frequency dependence of magnon transport through the magnetic insulator F \cite{Reiss2021-em}.
 For incoherent magnons, relevant time scales are the various elastic and inelastic relaxation times and the time required to diffuse across F \cite{Cornelissen2016-wy,Schmidt2021-qo}.
 For coherent magnons, the relevant time scale is the time-of-flight between the two F$|$N interfaces.
 For YIG, these time scales result in characteristic frequencies in the THz range and below, depending on device parameters.
-On the other hand, the fundamental processes coupling spin and charge currents at the individual F$|$N interfaces, as well as the spin-charge conversion in N mediated by the spin-Hall effect and its inverse, may be considered frequency-independent, at least for frequencies up to the THz range.
+On the other hand, the fundamental processes coupling spin and charge currents at the two F$|$N interfaces, as well as the spin-charge conversion in N mediated by the spin-Hall effect and its inverse, may be considered frequency-independent, at least for frequencies up to the THz range.
 The reason is that, unless the interface is very disordered, the transit time of electrons and magnons through the interface region is simply too short to result in an appreciable frequency dependence.
-Indeed, the spin-transfer torque \cite{Schellekens2014-se,Razdolski2017-st}, the interfacial spin-Seebeck effect \cite{Kimling2017-qd,Seifert2018-vz}, and the spin-Hall effect and its inverse \cite{Kampfrath2013-ke,Seifert2018-vj} have been shown to persist unchanged well into the THz frequency range.
+Indeed, the spin-transfer torque (STT) \cite{Schellekens2014-se,Razdolski2017-st}, the interfacial spin-Seebeck effect \cite{Kimling2017-qd,Seifert2018-vz}, and the spin-Hall effect and its inverse \cite{Kampfrath2013-ke,Seifert2018-vj} have been shown to persist unchanged well into the THz frequency range.